ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

         )
 ```

-Strongly-typed domain models help catch issues early, facilitating clearer, safer, and more maintainable codebases.
+Strongly typed domain models help catch issues early, facilitating clearer, safer, and more maintainable codebases.

 ## Conclusion

-Python data classes simplify managing data integrity and composition, reducing repetitive checks and centralizing validation.
+Python data classes simplify managing data integrity and composition,
+reducing repetitive checks, and centralizing validation.
-Combined with functional programming principles like immutability and type composition, data classes significantly enhance the clarity, maintainability, and robustness of your code.
+Combined with functional programming principles like immutability and type composition,
+data classes significantly enhance the clarity, maintainability, and robustness of your code.
 Once you adopt this method, you'll find your development process smoother, more reliable, and enjoyable.

 ## (Generated) Dataclass Intro Notes